lapinek/platform-scripting/README.AM.md

 > While developing scripts, also check for solutions in the constantly growing [ForgeRock Knowledge Base](https://backstage.forgerock.com/knowledge/search?q=am%20scripting).

-## <a id="contents" name="contents"></a>Contents

-This article is structured as an overview of scripting environment in AM.
+The content is structured as an overview of scripting environment in AM.
 It starts with common components and gets into specifics when the script language, script type, or runtime conditions introduce them.

-> You can always return to the Contents by selecting the [Back to Contents](#contents) links provided at the beginning of each section in this document.

 The [Scripting API Functionality](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-functionality.html) available for a server-side script will depend on its application and context.
 All scripts in AM have access to [Debug Logging](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-api-global-logger.html) and [Accessing HTTP Services](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-api-global-http-client.html).

 When you create a script under Realms > _Realm Name_ > Scripts, however, you make choices that will have some additional effect on the functionality available from the script.

 Futhermore, the environment in which AM is deployed may affect the configuration and debugging options during script development.

+## <a id="contents" name="contents"></a>Contents

+> You can always return to the Contents by selecting the [Back to Contents](#contents) links provided at the beginning of each section in this document.

 * [Bindings](#script-bindings)
 * [Debug Logging](#script-debug-logging)